simonsobs/mbatch/README.rst

 When writing a new pipeline or modifying an existing one to work with ``mbatch``, we recommend using the ``argparse`` Python module.
 Only a few things need to be kept in mind:

-* The pipeline stages scripts do *not* need to do any versioning or tagging of individual runs.
+* The pipeline stage scripts do *not* need to do any versioning or tagging of individual runs.
 This is done through the ``mbatch`` project name specified for each submission.
 * Every pipeline stage script should accept an argument ``--output-dir``.
 The user will not have to set this argument; it is managed by ``mbatch``.